Setting up pages

 How Top Navigation and the new Header CTA button work together

 The header CTA button is visible at the top of a page on desktop screen sizes.
 On mobile screen sizes, it will be combined with certain top navigation templates.
-Desktop example is below.
+A desktop example is below.

 Example of top navigation CTA